EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 # Step 2 - Introduction to plotting
 ### A picture is worth a thousand words
 Visualizing data is useful for exploring complex datasets and often makes up a critical component of research manuscripts.
-In Step 2 we'll build on the skills we learned in Step 1 and plot those summary statistics.
-Specifically, we'll learn to make:
+In Lesson 2 step 2 we'll build on the skills we learned in Step 1 and plot those summary statistics to explore our data.

+### ggplot2 package for graphing

+ggplot2 is the "most elegant and aesthetically pleasing graphics framework available in R."

+With that power, unfortunately, comes a steep learning curve.
+The syntax for constructing ggplots could be puzzling if you are a beginner or work primarily with base graphics.
+The main difference is that, unlike base graphics, ggplot:
+* works with dataframes and not individual vectors (remember using hist() with integer values)
+  * the data needed to make the plot is typically be contained within the dataframe supplied to the ggplot() itself or can be supplied to respective "geoms".
+More on that later.
+* you can keep enhancing the plot by adding more layers (and themes) to an existing plot created using the ggplot() function.

+In lesson 2 step 2, we'll show you some of the ways that we explore microbiome and resistome results.
+As with other multivariate data, there isn't a single measure or statistical test that captures everything about your data.
+Therefore, we'll teach you the basics of how to use ggplot2 as we go over some of the typical figures that we use in the Microbial Ecology Group.
+We'll go over some basic plots for summary statistics and then learn how to test statistical comparisons between sample groups in lesson 2 step 3.

+## Learning objectives for step 2
+Become familiar with ggplot2 and the following ggplot2 components:
+* layers
+* labels
+* themes
+* facets

+Calculate summary statistics and visualize the results using ggplot figures:
 * boxplots
+* barplots
 * relative abundance plots
 * rarefaction plots